manuelinfosec/bike-sharing-analysis/README.md

 This could enforce an initial hypothesis, that is, that registered customers mostly use the bike sharing service for commuting (which could be the reason for the decreasing number of registered rides over the weeekend)

 ## Hypothetical Testing
-This section performs a general conclusion about a population in the dataset based on alaysis and measurements performed on a sample.
+This section performs a general conclusion about a population in the dataset based on analysis and measurements performed on a sample.
 In essence, it tries to address the question, *"Is a certain hypothetical value in line with the value obtained by direct measurements or not?"*

- The general idea behing this statistical test can be summarized in the following steps:
-- **Definition of null nad alternative hypotheses:** In this first step, a null hypothesies denoted